alberttheprince/keep-companion/README.md

 - Pets generally will revive when respawned.
 Sometimes the items work, some times it doesn't.
 - Don't use items that change pet metadata generally (name change etc)

-# DO NOT EXPECT ME TO FIX ANYTHING.
-I WON'T. YOU ARE ON YOUR OWN UNLESS YOU DO A PR WITH FULL FIX/OVERHAUL.

 The most important thing is pets are **FUNCTIONAL** with Ox.
 This is purely experimental/working for me.
 If you want to, feel free to use this and modify it yourself to fix other issues.